Natural Tick Repellent Spray: The Protocol That Works For Me

 She had been working outdoors in a heavily tick and chigger populated area and had noticed that since starting the protocol, she simply was not getting ticks or chiggers on her.

 She was careful to acknowledge it herself.
 Could it be the time of year?
 The right conditions?
-She was not making a claim.
-She was just reporting what she noticed.

 That one comment sent me down a research path that led to documented military field practice, a peer-reviewed study on DMSO and tick eggs, two patents specifically covering MSM and DMSO for tick-borne illness, and a comment section full of military retirees confirming they used to dust powdered sulfur on their shoes and clothing before heading into the field.